laravel/docs/structure.md

 <a name="the-lang-directory"></a>
 #### The Lang Directory

-The `lang` directory houses all of your language files.
+The `lang` directory houses all of your application's language files.

 <a name="the-public-directory"></a>
 #### The Public Directory